alperen0420/Twitter-NLP/README.md

 - Contextual keyword and word frequency analysis
 - Visualization of hate and emotion trends via time series plots

-## ou can access the publication I co-authored with my respected scholars through this analysis here: https://dergipark.org.tr/tr/pub/ejnm/issue/94873/1725607
+## You can access the publication I co-authored with my respected scholars through this analysis here: https://dergipark.org.tr/tr/pub/ejnm/issue/94873/1725607